AjayShukla007/Journey_100dayOfCode/Readme.md

 #### bit Manipulation :
 - Solved Number Complement on leetcode with tc of O(log2n)) and sc of O(1) Beats 93.56% in runtime and 57.9% in Memory with JavaScript

+### day 59 of #100DaysOfCode
+- Started working on Styling frontend for RTSP video streaming web app
+- Learning Bit Manipulation

+#### bit Manipulation:
+- Solved Binery Gap on leetcode with tc of O(log2n)) and sc of O(1) Beats 96.05% in runtime and 43.22% in Memory with JavaScript